Compositional Design of Safety Controllers for Large-Scale Stochastic Hybrid Systems: Introduction

-{\bf Discretization-free approaches.} To mitigate the computational complexity arising from abstraction-based approaches, control barrier certificates (CBC), a promising \emph{discretization-free approach}, have garnered significant attention in recent years for the formal analysis of complex dynamical systems.
-Specifically, barrier certificates are Lyapunov-like functions whose initial level set separates an unsafe region from all system trajectories starting from a set of initial states.
-Consequently, the existence of such a function provides a (probabilistic) safety certificate over the system (cf. Fig.~\ref{Fig1}).
-This approach has been initially proposed by~\cite{prajna2004safety,prajna2007framework} and then widely employed for formal verification and synthesis of non-stochastic \cite{borrmann2015control,ames2019control} and stochastic dynamical systems \cite{zhang2010safety,ahmadi2019safe,santoyo2019verification,clark2019control,nejati2022dissipativity,lavaei2024scalable,nejati2024context,anand2022small,jahanshahi2022compositional,wooding2024protect}, to name a few.
+To mitigate the computational complexity arising from abstraction-based approaches, control barrier certificates (CBCs) have garnered significant attention in recent years for the formal analysis and synthesis of complex dynamical systems, offering a promising \emph{discretization-free} approach.
+Specifically, a barrier certificate is a Lyapunov-like function whose level set over the set of initial states separates the unsafe region from all system trajectories originating from that set.
+Consequently, the existence of such a function provides a (probabilistic) safety certificate for the system.
+Methodologies based on the notion of CBCs, initially proposed by~\citet{prajna2004safety,prajna2007framework}, have been widely employed for the formal verification and synthesis of non-stochastic~\citep{borrmann2015control,ames2019control} and stochastic dynamical systems~\citep{zhang2010safety,ahmadi2019safe,santoyo2019verification,clark2019control,nejati2022dissipativity,lavaei2024scalable}.